rust-lang/wg-async/src/vision/status_quo/barbara_battles_buffered_streams.md

 }
 ```

 This changes the behavior of her program quite a bit though.
-The original goal was to have at most 5 `do_select` calls occuring concurrently with exactly one `process_work_item`, but now she has all of the `process_work_item` calls executing at once.
+The original goal was to have at most 5 `do_select` calls occurring concurrently with exactly one `process_work_item`, but now she has all of the `process_work_item` calls executing at once.
 Nonetheless, the hack solves her immediate problem.
 Buffering up work into a `FuturesUnordered` becomes a kind of "fallback" for those cases where can't readily insert a `task::spawn`.

 ## 🤔 Frequently Asked Questions